November is FLM, not to be confused with FML – though many of us sometimes feel that way about money.

 Here are some statistics that emphasize why financial literacy should be a top priority for Canadians year-round.

-Over 73% of Canadians have some type of outstanding debt or have used a payday loan over the last year.2 In 2019, household debt represented 177% of disposable income.2 We spend more than we earn.
+Over 73% of Canadians have some type of outstanding debt or have used a payday loan in 2019.2 Household debt represented 177% of disposable income in 2019.2 We spend more than we earn.

 4 in 10 Canadians report that they are concerned about money daily and less than half of Canadians have a budget.3 Nearly 6 out of 10 Canadians do not know how much money to save for retirement.3